NatasaMiric/the-petrovaradin-catacombs/TESTING.md

 1. Images on Gallery page did not look good on larger screen devices so I set up the multiple media queries in order to achieve good resolution of images on a different screen sizes.
 2. Contact page on larger screens was containing large empty space so I included also a map to fill out the space and that also required adjustment with the help of media queries in order to look good on different screen sizes.
 I expanded the width and height of the hero image and the map.
 3. Cover text on hero image on Home page was not visible enough so I put a shadow and bold attributes.
+4. In order to have more space on small screen sizes, I had to remove fixed position for footer.